epicskinny/Palworld-Server-Tool/README.md

 Public Lobby: ON
 Public IP: Leave blank unless you specifically need to enter it.
-Custom Startup Arguments: Leave blank for normal use.
+Custom Startup Arguments: Leave blank for normal use. sometimes server won't show up online if you don't have one!

 The panel will build the normal launch arguments for you.